 Managers always need to keep in mind that their employees are individuals who will often have differing and contrasting personalities.
-This also means that they will respond in different ways to the attempts of the manager to motivate them and get them to achieve certain targets and goals.
+This also means that they will respond in different ways to the attempts of the manager to boost productivity and get them to achieve certain targets and goals.

 One of the old adages of management and motivation techniques is the carrot or stick approach.
 Originally applying to animals, it describes whether to get it to move by enticing the animal with a nice juicy carrot in front of it as a reward, or beating it with a stick.
 Getting the animal to move is the objective or target, and the carrot and stick are a means of achieving it.

 Managers who wish to get their workers to achieve a certain objective can also apply one of these techniques.
 Whilst many workers would not be too enthusiastic about receiving a carrot, rewards such as a bonus amount of money, more leisure time or promotion can greatly encourage them to work harder in order to achieve the objective.

 Conversely, the manager can take the stick approach.
 Whilst beating employees with a stick is illegal in most countries, threats such as being fired, receiving a pay cut or being publicly lambasted for failing to achieve targets can all act as a metaphorical stick and encourage the employee(s) to work harder to avoid such undesired consequences.